cbmongithub/marsmadness/README.md

 ## Features

-- A date picker that the user can easily interact with and make a da
+- A date picker that the user can easily interact with and make a request for the chosen date.

 ## APIs